Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Experimental analysis

 \subsection{Matrix-vector}

-Figure \ref{fig:benchmark_mat_vect_mult} compares the dense and sparse matrix-vector multiplications for a square matrix.
+Fig. \ref{fig:benchmark_mat_vect_mult} compares the dense and sparse matrix-vector multiplications for a square matrix.
 Note that our algorithm with 99.99\% sparsity has a negligible cost when the number of rows is small because the high sparsity leads to empty sparse vectors.
 Overall, the dense algorithm is less expensive than our algorithm.

 \textbf{The main takeaway is the memory issue}.
 Indeed, while the dense algorithm is less expensive, our algorithm supports larger matrices (i.e., the first motivation of sparse algorithms).
 For example, the dense algorithm (contrary to our sparse algorithm with 99.99\% sparsity) triggers memory overflows for matrices with more than 10K columns.
-As developed in Section \ref{subsec:larger-sparse}, there is no (dense) solution to avoid memory issues (19TB of memory would be needed).
+As developed in Sec. \ref{subsec:larger-sparse}, there is no (dense) solution to avoid memory issues (19TB of memory would be needed).

 One may argue that our algorithm also has some memory overflows.
-To analyze these results, we must remind the results from Section \ref{subsec:larger-sparse}: larger datasets become sparser.
-Understanding this phenomenon is essential to interpret Figure \ref{fig:benchmark_mat_vect_mult}: the memory overflows illustrated in this figure should not impact most real-world datasets because of their correlation between sparsity and matrix sizes.
+To analyze these results, we must remind the results from Sec. \ref{subsec:larger-sparse}: larger datasets become sparser.
+Understanding this phenomenon is essential to interpret Fig. \ref{fig:benchmark_mat_vect_mult}: the memory overflows illustrated in this figure should not impact most real-world datasets because of their correlation between sparsity and matrix sizes.